Zei33/node-brother-label-printer/README.md

 ### 🚀 Auto-Detection (Recommended)

-The new auto-detection feature automatically finds your printer and optimizes settings:
+The auto-detection feature automatically finds your printer and optimizes settings:

 ```typescript
 import { printPngFileAuto, listAvailablePrinters } from 'node-brother-label-printer';